Knowledge is power - and when it comes to anxiety disorders, the knowledge you NEED is hardly ever, the knowledge you get!

 My name is Charles Linden.
 I suffered with high anxiety, panic attacks, OCD, Pure O, agoraphobia and PTSD for 27 years and have helped many thousands of people to recover following my own recovery using this program.
-Below is my list of anxiety symptoms and explanations based on data gathered by myself and my qualified team over 14 years of practice and through over 300,000 ex clients who have done our programs.
+Below is my list of anxiety symptoms and explanations based on data gathered by myself and my qualified team over 26 years of psychoeducation practice and through over 420,000 ex clients who have done our programs.
 I know you will find it both reassuring and informative.

 Generalized anxiety disorder, or GAD, produces general feelings of moderate to high anxiety which can also produce physical symptoms such as palpitations, sweating, dizziness, racing heart, chest pain, derealization and depersonalization, to name a few.
 GAD isn’t a seperate condition, it is simply the manifestation of elevated levels of the emotion of fear caused, as described above, by your creative intellect colliding with the anxiety control mechanism in your brain.
 Generalized anxiety will be eliminated by undermining and removing the core anxiety that fuels it.